-We invite you to read the spiritual memoir Confessions by Augustine alongside our students, staff, and faculty, as part of Wheaton College’s Core Book program.
+We invite you to read with our students, staff, and faculty the novel My Name is Asher Lev by Chaim Potok, as a part of Wheaton College’s Core Book program.

 The Core Book program fosters a shared experience across the campus community as we read, reflect upon, and discuss together a significant work that highlights themes of Wheaton’s Christ at the Core general education curriculum.

 Join us in reading Chaim Potok’s fascinating story of a young Jewish boy's search for belonging, meaning, belief, and his artistic vocation.
 Asher Lev’s dual identities as a Hasidic Jew and talented artist created tensions within his home and close-knit community.
 His story also introduces us to postwar tensions devout Jewish communities faced.
 What does it mean to be Jewish?
 What does it mean to be an artist?
 Can an artist be a faithful member of a deeply religious community?
 How should parents nurture their children’s faith and gifts?
 Can faith and art come together or encourage one another?
 Potok offers the reader an extended meditation on how religious communities practice spirituality together and interact with the broader culture.
 We invite you to read with us as we ask how our own Christian faith might shape and inform our imaginations and engagement with art.

 The Core Book Reading Club is an opportunity to engage with My Name Is Asher Lev in community over the summer.
 Participants will receive reflection questions and supplemental material to guide their reading and then have the opportunity to participate in a facilitated virtual small-group book discussion.
 We look forward to reading with you!Sign up for the Reading Club